Self-Insurance: The Second Important Job For My Emergency Fund

 Business Insider: Meet the millionaires next door who grew their wealth without a superstar job or get-rich-quick tricks

-Article by Noah SheidlowerBusiness Insider, Sep 1, 2024, 6:02 PM GMT+9
+I’m featured in this article by Noah SheidlowerBusiness Insider, Sep 1, 2024

 “Not all millionaires have big houses, boats, or fancy cars.
 In fact, six of them told BI their strategies to grow wealth — and keep it — are the exact opposite.
 ‘We aren’t flashy with our wealth because money isn’t our ultimate goal,’ one said.”